jonnymind/SIRPAS/Books/Rulebook.md

 | On The Ground | +2       |
 | Precarious    | +1       |

-If a character has _full coverage_ and doesn't attack, nor moves, nor doesn't perform any action that exposes it, it cannot be attacked with a ranged weapon.
+If a character has _full coverage_ and doesn't attack, nor moves, nor doesn't perform any action exposing them, they cannot be attacked with a ranged weapon.
-The defense is required only if the character is actually performing an action that would expose part of it out of the cover.
+The defense is required only if the character is actually performing an action that would expose part of them out of the cover.

-A _partial cover_ is a high wall, large tree or column, three feet rock, and anything that could cover part of the body from the aim of the opponent.
+A _partial cover_ is a high wall, large tree or column, a three feet tall rock, and anything that could cover part of the body from the aim of the opponent.

 A character _on the ground_ is completely squashed, and can only use weapons